|Index to this page|

 Irritation of the lungs can lead to asthma, emphysema, and chronic bronchitis.
 And, in fact, many people develop two or three of these together.
 This constellation is known as chronic obstructive pulmonary disease (COPD).Among the causes of COPD are

 Cystic fibrosis is a genetic disorder caused by inheriting two defective genes for the cystic fibrosis transmembrane conductance regulator (CFTR), a transmembrane protein needed for the transport of Cl− and HCO3− ions through the plasma membrane of epithelial cells.
-Defective secretion of HCO3− lowers the pH of the fluid in the lungs making it more hospitable to colonization by inhaled bacteria.
+Defective transport by the CFTR enhances the reabsorption of Na+ from the ECF; water follows by osmosis reducing the layer of liquid bathing the epithelia.
+In addition, diminished secretion of HCO3− lowers the pH of this liquid making it more hospitable to colonization by inhaled bacteria.
 The resulting inflammation leads to the accumulation of mucus which plugs the airways and hampers the ability of ciliated cells to move it up out of the lungs.
 All of this damages the airways — interfering with breathing and causing a persistent cough.
 Cystic fibrosis is the most common inherited disease in the U.S. white population.

 |Some mutations that cause cystic fibrosis.|